LoneN3rd/Data-Cleaning/README.md

 # Data Cleaning
-In this project, we will analyze data on the Star Wars movies
+In this project, we will analyze data on the Star Wars movies.

 While waiting for Star Wars: The Force Awakens to come out, the team at FiveThirtyEight became interested in answering some questions about Star Wars fans.
 In particular, they wondered: does the rest of America realize that “The Empire Strikes Back” is clearly the best of the bunch?